jbreckmckye/highly-questionable/README.md

 // maybeNumber might a Something<number> or a Nothing.
 Both are represented by the type Perhaps<number>

 // 2.
-Pass a mapping function
+Pass a mapping function.
 const maybeDouble = maybeNumber.map(double);

 // 3.
 The function is only used if someInput was not null / undefined